input-output-hk/catalyst-core/README.md

 This only needs to be done once when the development environment is created.

+1. `cargo install cargo-binstall --locked` : see <https://github.com/cargo-bins/cargo-binstall>
-1. `cargo install cargo-make` : see <https://github.com/sagiegurari/cargo-make>
+2. `cargo binstall --no-confirm cargo-make` : see <https://github.com/sagiegurari/cargo-make>
-2. `cargo make install-prereqs`
+3. `cargo make install-prereqs`

 TODO: Can this (or an equivalent) be done by the devshell?